Logo of letter V with bug antennae

 These graphemes are separated by commas, however an alternative is to use spaces: C = t n k m ch l ꞌ s r d h w b y p g.

 By default, the graphemes' frequencies decrease as they go to the right, according to the Gusein-Zade distribution.
+You can change this distribution with a decorator on the words directive, read how to do this here.
 In the above example, when Vocabug needs to choose a V, it will choose a the most at 43%, i the second-most at 26%, e the third-most at 17%, u the fourth-most at 10%, and o the fifth most at 4%.

 4.1Categories inside categories and set-categories

-You can use categories inside categories, for example:
+You can use categories inside categories, as long as the referenced category has previously been defined.
+For example:

 In the example above, V has a 20% chance of being a long vowel.

-You can also enclose a set of graphemes in square brackets [ and ].
+You can also enclose a set of graphemes in curly braces { and }.
 This is called a 'set-category'.
 This set will be treated as if it were a reference to a category in terms of frequency.
 For example, we could write the same example as this:

 Assigning weights to categories in categories and set-categories is possible.